GioOz29/Coding-assignment/README.md

 pip install mypy
 ```

-## Vewing the test coverage report
+## Viewing the Test Coverage Report

 The report will show the test coverage for each file and line of code.
 To generate a detailed coverage report and view it in the browser:
 1. Run tests and generate an HTML report: